 Here again, a Multi URL QR Code will come in handy to offer all the possible choices to the end-users.

-C: Dynamic Multi URL QR Codes
+E. Dynamic Multi URL QR Codes

 By default, the multi URL QR Code is dynamic in nature.

-In case you don’t know what a dynamic QR Code is, here’s the deal.
+If you don’t know what a dynamic QR Code is, here’s the deal.

 1. Editable QR Codes

 Dynamic QR Codes are also called editable QR Codes.
 They help you edit the QR Code’s content (web links here) anytime.
 Hence, after updating the QR Code, the same QR Code shows you the updated content.
-You don’t have to create a new one every time you wish to update the existing one.
+You don’t have to create a new one whenever you wish to update the existing one.

 Another perk of using dynamic QR Codes is traceability.
 They help you monitor their scanning activity based on many parameters, such as:

-• Location
+- Location

-• City and country
+- City and country

-• Time
+- Time

-• Devices used
+- Devices used

-• Browsers used
+- Browsers used

 With this information in mind, users draw insightful details about their audience.